CIMH-Clinical-Psychology/MasterThesisVeraKluetz/NotesToMyself.md

 - später: als Trigger gif offset nehmen, tmin = -2 sek (oder je nachdem wie die durchschnittliche/max Länge ist) tmax = 0

+- overwriting existing file is printed (and done??) two times in the functions.py loop_through_participants function called from: run_preprocessing.py.
+Is there a problem resulting from that?
+Why do I had to put flag=writeable to false in order for there not to be an error message?
+-
 ## Fragen:
 random forest: Wleche Parameter noch zusätzlich einstellen?